marventu94/simple_loading_button/README.md

-# Simple Lading Button - Flutter Package
+# Simple Loading Button - Flutter Package

 I will add a proper description in the future.